-- 5 schools offering criminal justice degrees in Rhode Island are in our database. (see below)
+- 6 schools offering criminal justice degrees in Rhode Island are in our database (see below).

-- 1 offer associate’s degrees or certificates, 3 of them offer bachelor’s degrees and above, and 2 offer a mix of bachelor’s and master’s degrees
+- Of the criminal justice programs in Rhode Island, 4 offer associate’s degrees or certificates, 5 offer bachelor’s degrees and above, and 3 offer master’s or doctoral degrees.

 Profiles of Well-Known Schools

-Johnson and Wales University: Johnson and Wales University offers students the opportunity to pursue a Bachelors in Criminal Justice as well as a Master of Science in Criminal Justice Management.
+Johnson and Wales University: Johnson and Wales University offers students the opportunity to pursue a Bachelor’s in Criminal Justice as well as a Master of Science in Criminal Justice Management.
 Students often become members of the Criminal Justice Association, providing peer support and professional networks.
-The university encourages it students to seek out supplemental experience through one of its many study abroad programs, which are active in over a dozen different countries in Europe, Asia, and Latin America.
-The faculty consists of top rated criminal justice experts, including former employees of the Federal Bureau of Investigations (FBI).
+The university encourages its students to seek out supplemental experience through one of its many study abroad programs, which are active in over a dozen different countries in Europe, Asia, and Latin America.
+The faculty consists of top-rated criminal justice experts, including former employees of the Federal Bureau of Investigation (FBI).

 Rhode Island Criminal Justice Salary and Jobs